pkkolos/urxvt-scripts/README.md

 License: GPLv2
 URL:     http://www.github.com/muennich/urxvt-perls

+**DEPRECATED**

+Since version 9.20 rxvt-unicode natively supports copying to and pasting from the CLIPBOARD buffer with the `Ctrl-Meta-c` and `Ctrl-Meta-v` key bindings.
+The `clipboard.autocopy` setting is provided by the `selection_to_clipboard` extension shipped with rxvt-unicode.

 Use keyboard shortcuts to copy the selection to the clipboard and to paste the clipboard contents (optionally escaping all special characters).